raul-dunca/CyberStudents-advent-of-ctf2024/Day16/JingleBellROP.md

 <img src="https://github.com/raul-dunca/CyberStudents-advent-of-ctf2024/blob/main/.assets/day_16_info.png">

 It is a simple program, but there is a buffer overflow at `fgets(&buf, 0x80, stdin);`, where 128 bytes are read inside `buf`, which is of type void.
 There is no win function, so I used ROP.
 The file is also a 64 bit executable, which is important to keep in mind.
 First I tried to find the correct offset using the same approach as in the previous binary challenge ([day10](https://github.com/raul-dunca/CyberStudents-advent-of-ctf2024/blob/main/Day10/flag_from_wish.md)).
 Basically
 I used `cyclic_find` to which I added 8 bytes (size of RBP) and the final offset was `72`.
 Alright, now my idea was to leak the puts address, which then will help me calculate the base address of libc.
 This is needed since ASLR is enabled.
-Since this was a 64 bit executable (remember!?) we also need to be carefull how parameters are passed to functions.
+Since this was a 64 bit executable (remember!?)
+I also need to be carefull how parameters are passed to functions.
 Basically, a ROP gadget is needed to pop the value of RDI (thought which function parameters are passed).
 To find one, I used:

 ```bash
 ROPgadget --binary main | grep "pop rdi"
 ```

-Now, we just need to put the value we want to print (in this case is the memory address of puts) in RDI and then put the function call on the stack.
-Finally, we need to re-run the main function, so we can do the actual exploit and get the shell.
+Now, I just need to put the value I want to print (in this case is the memory address of puts) in RDI and then put the function call on the stack.
+Finally, I need to re-run the main function, so I can do the actual exploit and get the shell.
 Here is the exploit described so far:
 ```python
 from pwn import *